Alpha-Blocker (5/5): Alfuzosin

 Other contraindications:

-Alfuzosin is contraindicated for cataract surgery, as this may cause an intraoperative floppy iris syndrome.
+Alfuzosin should be paused for cataract surgery to prevent an intraoperative floppy iris syndrome.

 Dosage of Alfuzosin